WANG-AXIS/wang-axis.github.io/_pages/projects.md

 # Project (Active Grants)

-## Photon-counting X-ray and Optical Tomography for Preclinical Cancer
+## Photon-counting CT and Optical Molecular Tomography

 <!--
 The goal is to develop a hybrid x-ray and optical prototype for High-dimensional Optical Tomography (HOT) Guided-by Energy-resolved Micro-CT (GEM), visualize and quantitate breast tumor heterogeneity, HER2 expression and dimerization, and therapeutic response in preclinical models.